Afsar Madad Naqvi

-Syed Afsar Madad Naqvi (10 August 1933 – 11 January 1997), was a prominent 20th-century's sculptor.
-He is best known for his pure realistic monumental sculptures which can be seen in many places around the country (such as Roshan Khan/Jahangir Khan Squash Complex, Fleet Club, Arts Council of Pakistan, Markaz-e-Sadaat-e-Amroha Centre, Hasan Square Karachi, Star Gate Karachi, Quaid-e-Azam International Airport, Village Restaurant, Metropol Hotel etc.).
-Afsar Madad Naqvi was a master Pakistani sculptor and painter.
+Syed Afsar Madad Naqvi (10 August 1933 – 11 January 1997) was a Pakistani sculptor who was known for his pure realistic monumental sculptures which can be seen in many places around the country (such as Roshan Khan/Jahangir Khan Squash Complex, Fleet Club, Arts Council of Pakistan, Markaz-e-Sadaat-e-Amroha Centre, Hasan Square Karachi, Star Gate Karachi, Quaid-e-Azam International Airport, Village Restaurant, Metropol Hotel).
 He was a founder member of the Central Institute of Arts and Crafts Karachi.

 Early life and education

 Afsar Madad Naqvi was born in 1933 at Amroha, India.
 Diploma and Post-diploma from the Government College of Arts and Crafts, Lucknow, India.
 Trained under renowned sculptor Mohammad Hanif at Lucknow College of Arts and Crafts in the early 60s.